Background Check FAQ

 How soon can I start volunteering once GRuB has my results?

-You can start with some kinds of volunteering (farm drop-in hours, for example) right away.
-Orientations are held once per month, on weeknights.
+You can start with some kinds of volunteering (Open Volunteer Windows, for example) right away.
+Orientations are held seasonally and as needed.
 Orientation is not required to begin volunteering, but is encouraged.

 How can I get a copy of my results?